What Happened to the Wolf?: Awards and nominations

-Advisory Board Jury Member, and Award-winning actress, Deborah Kara Unger (Crash, The Game) announced the Seymour Cassel Award at Oldenburg International Film Festival 2021 as follows:
+Advisory board jury member and actress Deborah Kara Unger (Crash, The Game) announced the Seymour Cassel Award at the Oldenburg International Film Festival 2021 as follows:

 "Acting is reacting.
 So in this case of an onscreen duo, it is almost impossible to separate the performances of the two lead actresses who take us on a journey to the heart of the puzzle of existence.
 In Na Gyi's What Happen to the Wolf?, the performances of the two lead actresses, both Myanmar Academy Award winners, leave us breathless.
 Two characters, one destiny.
 One is traditional and one is wild.
 And in stepping back with subtly, humility, and artful discipline, this actress enabled her fellow artist to be free.
 We celebrate her elegance, her soul, and her invaluable gift to cinema… with hopes that this reaches her.

 It is our honor to present the 2021 Seymour Cassel Award for Outstanding Performance by an actress to Eaindra Kyaw Zin in What Happened to the Wolf? by Na Gyi."